replane-dev/replane-javascript/README.md

 ## Why it exists

-You just need: given a token + config name -> get the value.
+You need: given a token + config name + optional context -> watch the value with realtime updates.
 This package does only that:

 - Works in ESM and CJS (dual build)
 - Zero runtime deps (uses native `fetch` — bring a polyfill if your runtime lacks it)
 - Realtime updates via Server-Sent Events (SSE)
+- Context-based override evaluation (feature flags, A/B testing, gradual rollouts)
 - Tiny bundle footprint
 - Strong TypeScript types